jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 ## Introduction

 This document is meant as an accessibility prompt for graphic and interaction designers and those responsible for producing HTML/CSS templates.
-We have also included a checklist in Appendix 1 as a reminder.

 ## Text alternatives